tonistiigi/xx/c/README.md

 Inside build you can call `target-linux-gnu` to return the correct target platform if requested by tooling.

+`tonistiigi/xx:gcc-sid` image is similar but based on Debian sid and also supports RISC-V .

 ### Example with bash:

 ```